-Old rivals of the saddle, lethal jumps, and horses who were household names were all features of a brilliant 1830s racing venue near present-day Dún Laoghaire, that ended almost as soon as it had begun.
+Old rivals of the saddle, lethal jumps, and horses who were household names were all features of a brilliant 1830s racing event near present-day Dún Laoghaire, that ended almost as soon as it began.

 The recent development of the Cualanor housing scheme on the old Dun Laoghaire Golf Club lands marks the irreversible end of one of the last extensive green spaces in the townland of Monkstown.
 It is a timely reminder of some of the exciting sporting activities that occurred there in bygone times.

 There had been a tradition of holding horse races on this relatively flat open plane.
 So much so that Racefield was a well-established place name there for centuries.
 The name of the famous nearby water source, Juggy’s Well, was even reputed to be derived from Jockey’s Well because it was a favourite source for the riders’ horses.
 By the early 19th century the building of local houses called Racefield Lodge and Racefield Cottage set this association in stone.